PaddlePaddle/Parakeet/README.md

 In particular, it features the latest [WaveFlow] (https://arxiv.org/abs/1912.01219) model proposed by Baidu Research.

 - WaveFlow can synthesize 22.05 kHz high-fidelity speech around 40x faster than real-time on a Nvidia V100 GPU without engineered inference kernels, which is faster than [WaveGlow] (https://github.com/NVIDIA/waveglow) and serveral orders of magnitude faster than WaveNet.
 - WaveFlow is a small-footprint flow-based model for raw audio.
-It has only 5.9M parameters, which is 15x smalller than WaveGlow (87.9M) and comparable to WaveNet (4.6M).
+It has only 5.9M parameters, which is 15x smalller than WaveGlow (87.9M).
 - WaveFlow is directly trained with maximum likelihood without probability density distillation and auxiliary losses as used in Parallel WaveNet and ClariNet, which simplifies the training pipeline and reduces the cost of development.

 ## Overview